kamalmalikofficial/UASsoftwarework/README.md

         [10:40pm] started working on the sample image of forestfire.
         [11:05pm] learning to detect brown color of forest fire

-Day 2 : [10:20am] combine detection of two color and apply a mask of another color
+Day 2 : [10:20am] combine the detection of two color and apply a mask of another color on both